-- for the purpose of obtaining legal advice, or - for the purpose of establishing, exercising or defending legal rights
+- for the purpose of obtaining legal advice, or - for the purpose of establishing, exercising or defending legal rights it is necessary for one of the above purposes;

 You do not have to disclose personal data in response to a request from a third party simply because we are allowed to do so.
 You can choose whether to make a disclosure, and you should do so only if you are satisfied that the disclosure falls within the scope of the exemption.
 In other words: